someflydays/recap-and-forecast-bot/README.md

 # Recap and Forecast Bot

-This application searches the internet for information about a user-specified topic.
-Based on the search results, the application generates a report that either summarizes recent events or speculates on future events.
+This application searches the internet for information about the user's specified topic.
+Based on the search results, the application generates a report that either summarizes the topic's recent events or speculates about potential future events.

 <br>